America’s Newest National Park Is Packed with Scenic Wonder and Eerie Ghost Towns

 New River Gorge finally gets its due.

-John Denver was on to something when he declared West Virginia "almost heaven" in “Country Roads," despite never having been there when he sang it.
-The state is a place of dizzying beauty.
-And now, it gets one more notch on its belt—and a more recent decree heralding its scenic beauty than a 40-year-old country jam—with the designation of New River Gorge as the country's 63rd national park and preserve, not long after Indiana Dunes and New Mexico's White Sands earned their well-deserved stripes.
+JOHN DENVER WAS ON TO SOMETHING when he declared West Virginia "almost heaven" in “Country Roads," despite never having been there when he sang it: the state is a place of dizzying beauty.
+And in December 2020, it got one more notch on its belt—and a more recent decree heralding its scenic landscape than a 40-year-old country jam—with the designation of New River Gorge as the country's 63rd national park and preserve, not long after Indiana Dunes and New Mexico's White Sands earned their well-deserved stripes.

 Nature’s win is ours, too.
 And now that New River Gorge has joined places like Yellowstone, Yosemite, the Grand Canyon, and Zion in the elite national parks roster, there is no longer any excuse to allow this natural wonder to fly under your radar.